-With one in four people suffering from mental illness throughout their lifetime we must do better at creating working environments that encourage positive mental health and do more for our employees and co-workers who suffer from poor mental health.
+With one in four people suffering from mental illness throughout their lifetime we need a workplace revolution.
+We must do better at creating working environments that encourage positive mental health.
+We must do more for our employees and co-workers who suffer from poor mental health.

 It goes without saying that we should not have any businesses firing employees for suffering from a mental illness.
 Additionally, it is vital that we encourage our workplaces to foster an environment whereby the fear of revealing a mental illness does not exist.